aplteam/Tatin/docs/FirstStepsWithTatin.md

 This is a function which returns the result of the expression `HOME,'/',ASSETS` if both `HOME` and `ASSETS` are not empty _and_ `HOME` exists on disk.
 If `HOME` is empty or does not exist on disk then just `ASSETS` is returned.

 When accessing assets you are advised to always use the `GetFullPath2AssetsFolder` function.
 Why?
 Imagine the following scenario as an example: you've loaded packages into a clear workspace, set `⎕WSID` and then saved that WS.
 Later you make sure that the assets folder of the package becomes a sibling of the workspace.
-You might than move the WS with the assets folder elsewhere, even on a different machine.
+You might than move the WS with the assets folder elsewhere, even to a different machine.
 The expression `HOME,'/',ASSETS` would then fail.

-In such a case the function would not find `HOME` and therefore return just `ASSETS`, and that allows you to still access the assets sucessfully.
+But the function `GetFullPath2AssetsFolder` would not find `HOME` and therefore return just `ASSETS`, and that allows you to still access the assets sucessfully, assuming that you changed the current directory to where the workspace was loaded from.

 ##### HOME